backdrop-contrib/invite/README.md

 Description
 ===========
-Invitations are important to create network effects and exponential growth of a community of interest.
-This module adds an 'Invite a friend' feature that allows your users to send and track invitations to join your site.
+Invite is an invitation system that lets you and your Backdrop site members invite more people to join the site.
+Invitations are important to encourage expansion of your network and to provide an exponential growth of community interest.
+This module provides an “Invite a Friend” feature that allows your users to send and track invitations.

 Requirements
 ============